Claremont, California: Transportation

 Commuter train service to Claremont is provided by Metrolink from the Claremont Metrolink Station.
 The station is on the San Bernardino Line, with trains traveling to Los Angeles Union Station (west) and San Bernardino – Downtown (east) 19 times on weekdays (20 on Fridays), 10 times on Saturdays, and seven times on Sundays.
 Claremont's train station is known as the Claremont Depot.

-Claremont will also connect with the Metro Gold Line once the Gold Line Foothill Extension is complete in 2026.
+Claremont is also planned to eventually connect with the Metro A Line on the Foothill Extension Project, funded in 2024 and planned for completion in 2030.
 This extension will also provide service to L.A.
 Union Station via Pasadena.

 FlixBus utilizes a stop adjacent to the Claremont Metrolink Station.

 The local transit bus service Foothill Transit covers Claremont and several other cities in the eastern San Gabriel Valley.